 HOW HPU WILL COMMUNICATE WITH YOU:

-- In the event of a TORNADO WATCH a Panther Advisory will be broadcast to everyone as a text and email message.
+- In the event of a TORNADO WATCH a Panther Alert will be broadcast to everyone as a text and email message.

-- During a TORNADO WARNING, a Panther Alert will be broadcast, sending a mass notification to text, email, voice, campus phones, campus message boards, the HPU website, Facebook and Twitter, University computers, in addition to setting off the siren/PA system.
+- During a TORNADO WARNING, a Panther Alert will be broadcast, sending a mass notification to text, email, voice, campus phones, building speakers, campus message boards, University computers, in addition to setting off the siren/PA system.